- DatesApril 2016–March 2019

 - PartnersHeriot-Watt University (PI), Indian Institute of Technology Roorkee, National Institute of Technology Hamirpur, National Institute of Hydrology Roorkee, Indian Institute of Science Bangalore, British Antarctic Survey

 Stakeholders: Bhakra-Beas Management Board, All India Farmers Association

 A combination of state-of-the-art modelling, field studies, satellite-based remote sensing and observation will be developed to improve the process-based understanding of Himalayan water resources availability and quality.
 A 'whole-system' framework underpinned by these detailed process modelling outcomes will be built using the Water Evaluation and Planning (WEAP) software system.

 The whole system model will be used to understand how climate change, land-use change and population growth affect water resources, so as to inform decision-making that supports India's water resources development and long-term socio-economic growth.

-The project involves collaboration between internationally-leading scientists at 4 Indian institutions (IIT-Roorkee; NIT-Hamirpur, NIH-Roorkee and the IISc-Bangalore), 2 UK Universities (Heriot-Watt and Cranfield) and one British Research Institute (the British Antarctic Survey).
+The project involves collaboration between internationally-leading scientists at four Indian institutions (IIT-Roorkee, NIT-Hamirpur, NIH-Roorkee and the IISc-Bangalore), two UK universities (Heriot-Watt and Cranfield) and one British Research Institute (the British Antarctic Survey).